PlayeRom/flightgear-addon-canvas-skeleton/README.md

 One significant change is not using a hard-coded menu item to reload the add-on.
 After spending many hours developing add-ons for FlightGear, I realized I needed a solution that wouldn't interfere with the repository and wouldn't require me to constantly remember not to commit the `addon-menubar-items.xml` file with an uncommented reload menu item.

 To solve this, I implemented a mechanism inspired by other frameworks – an `.env` file for local configuration that isn't added to the repository (the `.env` file is listed in `.gitignore`).
-If you create an `.env` file (copy `.env.example` as a starting point), you can set the variable `DEV_MODE=true` and `ADD_RELOAD_MENU=true`.
+If you create an `.env` file (copy `.env.example` as a starting point), you can set the variable `DEV_MODE=true` and `RELOAD_MENU=true`.
 This will automatically and programmatically add a **Dev Reload** menu item, allowing you to reload the add-on's Nasal files without restarting the simulator.
 Or then you can use `:Yacs` multi-key (or set another combination) to restart add-on Nasal files.

 The files in the `nasal/Utils/Dev` folder handle this functionality, so you'll need to keep them if you want to use this mechanism.